finbarrtimbers/ai-workbox-screencasts-deep-learning/README.md

 - How to add layers to a simple network
 - How to save a simple network to disk
 - How to load a simple network from disk
+- How to visualize training results of a network